Hiring a Car in Cyprus: A Complete Road Trip Guide

 Cyprus rentals normally include basic cover, with optional extras to reduce your excess.
 Always check exactly what is included, what the deposit is, and which parts of the car are excluded from the standard policy.

-- CDW or LDW (damage waiver): often included, but usually with an excess.
+- CDW or LDW: damage waiver is often included, but usually with an excess.

 - Theft protection: commonly included or offered as part of the package.

-- Tyres, glass and undercarriage: often excluded from basic cover.
+- Tyres, glass and undercarriage: often excluded from basic cover unless extra protection is added.

-- Deposit hold: usually placed on the main driver’s credit card and released after return.
+- Deposit hold: usually placed on the main driver’s credit card and released after return, provided there are no new charges.

 Tolls and fuel in Cyprus